Those dates, in 1956, were monumental for us.

 I knew nothing about American sports (yeah, just refrain from any smart remarks here).
 I only knew voetbal, Dutch soccer.
 And I loved it.

-Not only 1954 did soccer become a professional sport in Holland; until then, teams were semipro or amateur.
+Not until 1954 did soccer become a professional sport in Holland; until then, teams were semipro or amateur.

 Didn't take long to learn that U.S. sports were serious business.
 But it took me a few months to find my favorite team ... and the New York Yankees weren't even the defending World Series champions then.